celeritas-project/geant4-sandbox/README.md

 # About:

 Sandbox for running and testing Geant4.
-It loads a gdml input file, runs events using the particle gun, and produces a ROOT output file.
+It loads a gdml input file, runs a simulation, and produces a ROOT output file.

 # Dependencies: